What is the Fibo System?

 To provide a more detailed response, it is important to note that mildew and mould are much the same thing in that they are both fungi:

--Mildew is grey or white, almost powdery looking; whilst
+Mildew is usually grey or white, almost powdery looking; whilst

 It’s a simple fact that bathrooms and other areas exposed to moisture will become grimy and dull.
-Grime accumulates over time when the scum formed from the mixture of soap and body oils dries out (also called ‘Soap Scum’).
+Grime accumulates over time when the scum formed from the mixture of soap and body oils dries out (often referred to as ‘Soap Scum’).
 Grime is a food source that when combined with a moist, humid and dark environment create ideal conditions for fungi to thrive.
-Fungi spreads by releasing spores (seeds), expanding outward.
+Fungi will spread by releasing spores (seeds) resulting in new growth.
 When a fungi spore finds a suitable environment, its roots will penetrate porous and semi-porous surfaces like grout.
-Here lies the problem, while the top of the fungi can be removed the roots are left behind causing discolouration of the penetrated material.
+Here lies the problem with porous surfaces like grout; while the top of the fungi can be removed the roots are left behind in the pores of the grout leading to discolouration.

 Fortunately, Fibo panels don’t suffer this problem because the fungi spores can’t penetrate the laminate surface.
-While grime, mildew and moulds may accumulate on the panel’s surface they can’t penetrate the laminate surface, making Fibo panels very easy and quick to clean.
+If not cleaned then grime, mildew and moulds may accumulate on the panel’s surface but will not penetrate the laminate.
+The grime and fungi, including its roots can be easily wiped away leaving no residue.